Thaamirabharani: Plot

-Saravanan tells the truth to Bharani that Sakunthala Devi is none other than his estranged wife, and Bhanu is his own daughter.
-Sakunthala Devi did not like Saravanan's widowed sister, and her son Bharani staying along with him as she wanted him to lead a nuclear family.
-This brought up a fight between Saravanan and Sakunthala Devi, and she left to her father's place.
-Bharani realizes his mistakes and understands that Bhanu intentionally tried marrying him so that there is a chance for the family getting united again.
-Bharani meets Bhanu and apologizes to her, and both get closer again.
-Bharani eventually plans to get Sakunthala Devi and Saravanan reunited.
+Saravanan tells Bharani the truth that Sakunthala Devi is none other than his estranged wife, and Bhanu is his own daughter.
+Sakunthala Devi did not like Saravanan's widowed sister and her son Bharani staying with him, as she wanted him to lead a nuclear family.
+This led to a fight between Saravanan and Sakunthala Devi, and she left for her father's place.
+Bharani realizes his mistakes and understands that Bhanu intentionally tried to marry him so the family could reunite.
+Bharani meets Bhanu, apologizes to her, and both get closer again.
+Bharani eventually plans to reunite Sakunthala Devi and Saravanan.

-Meanwhile, Karmegam, who works for Vellathurai, expresses his interest to marry Sakunthala Devi with the plan of owning all her wealth.
-Vellathurai agrees without informing the plans for the wedding.
+Meanwhile, Karmegam, who works for Vellathurai, expresses his interest in marrying Sakunthala Devi with the plan of owning all her wealth.
+Vellathurai agrees without telling the plans for the wedding.
 Bharani learns about this and rushes to stop the wedding.
-Sakunthala Devi gets shocked knowing her brother's pervert intention to get her married to Karmegam and scolds him.
-A quarrel erupts, and Karmegam seemingly gets killed by Bharani, following which Bharani is sent to prison.
+Sakunthala Devi is shocked by her brother's perverted intention to marry her to Karmegam and scolds him.
+A quarrel erupts, and Karmegam seemingly gets killed by Bharani, after which Bharani is sent to prison.
 Sakunthala Devi realizes her mistake and finally reunites with Saravanan.
-After four years, Bharani gets released from prison and returns home, to find the wedding arrangements are made between him and Bhanu.
+After four years, Bharani gets released from prison and returns home to find that the wedding arrangements have been made between him and Bhanu.

-Bharani refuses to marry Bhanu and says that Subbayya and Vellathurai are still angry at him for chopping off Selvam's hand, and Bharani insists that Bhanu marry Selvam instead.
-Finally Sakunthala Devi reveals the truth that it was actually she who killed Karmegam, and Bharani took the blame and was imprisoned so that she can be saved.
+Bharani refuses to marry Bhanu, saying that Subbayya and Vellathurai are still angry at him for chopping off Selvam's hand, and Bharani insists that Bhanu marry Selvam instead.
+Finally, Sakunthala Devi reveals the truth that she actually killed Karmegam, and Bharani took the blame and was imprisoned so that she could be saved.
 Subbayya and Vellathurai overhear the conversation and understand Bharani's good nature.
-Finally, Bharani and Bhanu get married, and the family reunites again.
+Finally, Bharani and Bhanu marry, and the family reunites.

 Production

 The film was launched on 14 July 2006 at Vijaya Gardens.
 A fight sequence was shot at Chengalpattu while a chase sequence was shot at suburbs of Chennai.
 One of the song sequences was shot at 32 locations including Nagercoil, Thiruchendur and Coutralam.
 The filming was completed within 73 days.
-The song "Karuppana Kaiyala" was shot in a palm grove set in AVM studios where the crew brought in lorry loads of red sand and fetched a forest of palm trees for it.
+The song "Karuppana Kaiyala" was shot in a palm grove set in AVM Studios where the crew brought in lorry loads of red sand and fetched a forest of palm trees for it.